flyingsnoopy/svelte-tags-search-input/README.md

 ## Introduction

-It's based on [svelte-tags-input](https://github.com/agustinl/svelte-tags-input).It can return extra string that hasn't exchanged into a value of tags by
+It's based on [svelte-tags-input](https://github.com/agustinl/svelte-tags-input).It can return extra string that hasn't transformed into a value of tags by

 ```js
 bind:extra = {...};